 A scorecard is a powerful tool by which you can determine and visualize your company’s financial, customer, internal business, learning, and growth.
 It is a convenient tool for many companies.
 Now, if you are looking forward to creating a scorecard for your own company, you have come to the right place.
 In this article, I will show you all the steps to create a scorecard in Excel.

-Steps to Create a Scorecard in Excel
+Watch Video – Create Scorecard in Excel

 Say, you have a weekly sales report for 8 employees.
 Now, you want to create a scorecard from their sales report.
 Follow the steps below carefully to achieve your desired result.

-In this article, we have used the Office 365 version of Microsoft Excel.
+In this article, we have used the Microsoft 365 version of Microsoft Excel.
 But, you can use any other version available to you.
 If you face any problems regarding versions, please feel free to comment below.

 📌 Step 1: Visualize Weekly Sales Scorecard with Conditional Formatting